alexyans/scooba/README.md

 ## Running

-Scooba depends on a couple of shared libaries that have been shipped within the repository for easier development.
+Scooba depends on a couple of shared libaries that are produced during the `make build` step for easier development.
 To force the linker to use the version in the `lib/` directory, you need to call the binary like so:

 ````LD_LIBRARY_PATH=`pwd`/lib/:$LD_LIBRARY_PATH ./scooba````